-Permit holders are required to comply with other applicable regulations including the Environmental Protection and Management Regulation, Requirements for Consultation and Notification Regulation, Pipeline Crossings Regulation, and Emergency Management Regulation.
+Permit holders are required to comply with other applicable regulations including the Environmental Protection and Management Regulation, Requirements for Consultation and Notification Regulation, Pipeline Crossings Regulation and Emergency Management Regulation.

-The BC Energy Regulator is also responsible for provincial authorizations involving the Land Act, Water Sustainability Act, and the Forest Act for pipeline rights-of-way, roads, land clearing and other minor works.
+The BC Energy Regulator is also responsible for provincial authorizations involving the Land Act, Water Sustainability Act and the Forest Act for pipeline rights-of-way, roads, land clearing and other minor works.

-The Legislation page of the BCER's website provides the full list of acts and regulations governing oil and gas activities in the province.
+The Legislation page of the BCER's website provides a list of acts and regulations governing energy resource activities in the province.